 Key Milestone: 12 Months

 11. Food Transition

-Now your dog is finally at a stage where it’s safe to go jogging together.
+Now your Lab is finally at a stage where it’s safe to go jogging with your dog.
 Enjoy!